"Help Me Help the AI": Understanding How Explainability Can Support Human-AI Interaction: Results

 Participants were overall excited to see XAI explanations in Merlin, however, some expressed concerns regarding the faithfulness and potential negative effects of explanations.
-In particular, participants who were familiar with XAI research questioned whether the shown explanations accurately and faithfully capture the AI's reasoning process.
+In particular, participants who were familiar with XAI questioned how faithfully the shown approaches would explain the app's identification process, if they were to be implemented in the app \interview{6,10}.
 For example, P6 said example-based explanations feel like \shortquote{cheating interpretability} unless the AI actually makes identifications using clustering or other techniques that group similar photos together.
-Regarding concept-based explanations, P6 and P10 asked whether the AI system actually reasons in two steps (first concept recognition, then bird identification) or if the explanations were produced by a separate system.
-These questions highlight the importance and challenges of communicating the nuances of XAI explanations, especially the differences between post-hoc and by-design explanations.
-In some cases, explanations of XAI explanations may be more complex than the XAI explanations themselves.
+Regarding concept-based explanations, P6 and P10 asked if they imply that the AI system is \textit{interpretable-by-design} and actually reasons in two steps (first concept recognition, then bird identification), or if they were \textit{post-hoc} explanations produced by a separate ``explainer'' system.
+These questions highlight the importance and challenges of communicating what XAI explanations are actually showing.
+In some cases, explanations of XAI explanations (``meta-explanations'') may be more complex than the XAI explanations themselves.

 Another concern was that explanations might lead to mistrust or overtrust in AI systems.
-P20 said a convincing explanation for a misidentification would be \shortquote{detrimental} to users who are trying to learn bird identification on their own, because they might more readily believe in the misidentification and accumulate wrong knowledge.
-Similarly, P19 said explanations might encourage users to \shortquote{double down on the incorrect identification} and create a negative feedback loop if the AI system relies on users to input or verify data.
-These concerns are consistent with findings from recent work~\cite{poursabzi2021manipulating,Kim2022HIVE} that people tend to believe in AI outputs when given explanations for them, and raise a word of caution against negative effects explanations might have on users, irrespective of XAI designers' intent.
+P20 said a convincing explanation for a misidentification would be \shortquote{detrimental} to end-users who are trying to learn bird identification on their own, because they might more readily believe in the misidentification and accumulate wrong knowledge.
+Similarly, P19 said explanations might encourage end-users to \shortquote{double down on the incorrect identification,} and even create a negative feedback loop if the AI system relies on end-users to input or verify data.
+These concerns are consistent with findings from recent research~\cite{poursabzi2021manipulating,Kim2022HIVE} that people tend to believe in AI outputs when given explanations for them, and raise caution against negative effects explanations might have on end-users, irrespective of XAI designers' intent.